behu-kea/ITA23-2-sem/cs101/05-interfaces-abstract.md

 }
 ```

-1.  `updateEmail` incorrectly returns a value
+1. Wrong assignment in `updateEmail`
-2. Wrong assignment in `updateEmail`
+2.  `updateEmail` incorrectly returns a value
-3. displayUserInfo` prints incorrect information`
+3.  `displayUserInfo` prints incorrect information
 4.  `User` does not override `displayUserInfo` properly